Alignak-monitoring/alignak-doc/source/07_alignak_features/12_internal_checks.rst

 If the plugin exit code is composed as a comma separated list, Alignak will randomly choose one of the values as the exit code.
 This allows to use internal checks to simply simulate hosts states changing.

+When several values are used, the first value is always the most probable one that will be used.
+The choice rules are:

+- 80 / 20 for 2 values
+- 70 / 20 /10 for 3 values
+- 60 / 20 / 10 / 10 for 4 values
+- 40 / 20 / 20 / 10 / 10 for 5 values

 .. note:: If the syntax of this command is not correct, the check will be considered as and unknown check and the output will be *Malformed host internal check*.

  ::